 Funding and Sustainability Strategies for Programs that Address Social Determinants of Health

-- Grant funding from a range of national and state agencies and organizations, as outlined on the next page of this module
+Grant funding from a range of national and state agencies and organizations, as outlined on the next page of

 - Case management services

 - Transportation services, especially through Medicaid Non-Emergency Medical Transit

 Some rural communities are addressing SDOH through provider-level and system-level changes to

 healthcare systems.
 For example, several federal and state programs are focusing on providing